 Another thing to consider is using a database as a staging area for OLAP or data analysis.
 Suppose the source transactional database is clean from orphaned rows.
 Or you can manage to avoid these rows through code.
 Then you can choose not to use foreign keys.
 Foreign keys will slow down bulk inserts and updates, especially on humongous datasets.

-3 Easy Ways to Add, Edit, and Delete SQL Foreign Key Constraints
+Ways to Create, Edit, and Delete Foreign Key Relationships

 What does it take to add, edit, or delete foreign keys?
 It’s easy with these 3 tips.